 We have discussed how being platform agnostic means MPLS IPVPN helps to future proof your network capabilities.
 This characteristic also allows you to create WANs between premises that are running different last mile connectivity solutions, meaning you have the option of choosing different last mile connections to achieve different goals.
 For example, if speed was a particular priority at one location, you could opt for 4G in the last mile.
 If you were particularly concerned about resilience and redundancy elsewhere, you could choose radio.

 The key to accessing these benefits is choosing a provider who is able to deliver last mile connectivity.
 Many telecommunications companies nowadays offer WAN services, but only build on the existing infrastructure.

-At M247, we offer end-to-end, fully managed connectivity services, from scaling IPVPNs globally to delivering customised last mile connections to each individual premises.
-That way, we are able to ensure our clients get the full benefits of MPLS IPVPN in terms of cost savings, flexibility, scaleability, QoS, protecting legacy assets and establishing foundations for the future.
+At M247, we offer end-to-end, fully managed connectivity services, from scaling IPVPNs globally to delivering customized last mile connections to each individual premises.
+That way, we are able to ensure our clients get the full benefits of MPLS IPVPN in terms of cost savings, flexibility, scalability, QoS, protecting legacy assets and establishing foundations for the future.

 For more information about M247 connectivity solutions, contact us today